Introducing Dealpath Mobile: Manage Your Deals on the Go Learn More

 Finally, deal #1 sits between the two, with a 8.5% cap rate.

-Analyzing NOI Alongside Other Key Deal Metrics
+Analyze NOI Alongside Other Key Deal Metrics to Make Informed Decisions

 From NOI to cash flow models and beyond, centralizing relevant deal information in one source of truth–together with historical data– provides the clear visibility investors need to make holistic, strategic investment decisions.